r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Berserker of Saṃghāta Hell:**

 I'm just going to play with yours a little,so bear with me, okay?
-Theeere's a good {(M) boy /(F) girl}.
+Theeere's a good [♂ boy /♀ girl].

 **Berserker of Saṃghāta Hell:**